noahhaasis/brainfuck/README.md

 # Brainfuck
-This is a minimalistic, unoptimized implemantion of the [Brainfuck](https://esolangs.org/wiki/Brainfuck) programming language.
+This is a minimalistic, unoptimized implementation of the [Brainfuck](https://esolangs.org/wiki/Brainfuck) programming language.